 Synthetic fertilizers strip the soil of its natural nutrients, which is not good for the long term health of the plant.
 Plus, it’s way too easy to overuse them, which can damage plants and cause fertilizer burn.

-Organic fertilizers work with nature, adding a wealth of rich nutrients to the soil and the plants.
+Organic products work with nature, adding a wealth of rich nutrients to the soil and the plants.
 There are tons of wonderful options for organic herb fertilizer on the market these days, and they are all super easy to use.

 Slow Release Granules